 Little-t and big-T trauma

-Also included are the pervasive, anxiety-provoking scenes from our past or childhood such as humiliation or being rejected, which can be significant and can have lasting negative consequences.
-“Little-t traumas” also include any repeated or ongoing criticism/disregard/neglect/abuse of every type, where perpetrators are the people to whom the victim must continue to turn for protection.
+Also included are the pervasive, anxiety-provoking scenes from our past, especially childhood, such as humiliation or being rejected which can be significant and can have lasting negative consequences.
+“Little-t traumas” also include any repeated or ongoing criticism/disregard/neglect/abuse of every type, where perpetrators are the people to whom we must continue to turn for protection.

-Chronic maltreatment or repeated trauma can have a pervasive effect on the developing mind and brain, which may result in breakdown in the capacity to regulate internal emotional states.
+Chronic maltreatment or repeated trauma can have a pervasive effect on the developing mind and brain, which may result in breakdown in our capacity to regulate internal emotional states.
 It’s helpful to think of trauma as the experience we had and how we interpreted and reacted to it, rather than the exposure to it.
 Different people may have exposure to the same stimulus, but have very different experiences/reactions to the event(s).

 The exposure to any of these can be direct, witnessed, or something that happened to a friend or relative.
 Witnessing a trauma may have similar or sometimes worse impacts than personally undergoing a trauma because of the helplessness/powerlessness one may feel.

 “Trauma is a fact of life.
 But it doesn’t have to be a life sentence.”
-Dr. Peter Levine – developer of Somatic Experiencing therapy
+Dr. Peter Levine – developer of Somatic Experiencing therapy.

 Get in touch

-If you’re not ready to book an appointment, call me on (0421) 961 687 to book a FREE 10 minute phone consultation to discuss how I may be able to assist you.
+If you’re not ready to book an appointment, call me on (0421) 961 687 to book a FREE 15 minute phone consultation to discuss how I may be able to assist you.